The sun tool

 The sun direction tool allows to set the sun at any position in the sky.
 In reality, the sun can not be seen anywhere.
 It follows a trajectory depending on the location and time on earth.

-NDunes simulates the real sun direction by selecting the time (GMT/UTC) and decimal GPS coordinates (latitude and longitude in degree).
-Once the generate button has been clicked, the sun moves to its exact position and its trajectory is visible in the top view.
-The sun position is then constrained to the trajectory when dragging it in the tool.
+NDunes can simulates the real sun direction by selecting the time (GMT/UTC) and decimal GPS coordinates (latitude and longitude in degree).
+By pushing the trajectory button, the accurate sun trajectory of the selected day and location becomes visible in the top view and the position is constrained to it.
+To get back to free mode, simply uncheck the button.

 Exact sun position and trajectory from time and location on earth